 The second time was for Lowry’s best-known novel, The Giver, about a dystopian, walled community in which all strong emotion, color, and ambition have been purged.
 The novel focuses on Jonas, a young boy whose chosen to be the new “receiver of memory,” a job that allows him access to the truth of his community.
-The novel was published in 1993 and won the Newbery Medal the following year.
+The Giver was published in 1993 and won the Newbery Medal the following year.

 The Giver is read in some schools and banned in others

 Due to its controversial subject matter and some more adult themes, The Giver has been prohibited in some schools around the world.
-But, in others, its an integral part of the curriculum.
+But, in others, it’s an integral part of the curriculum.

 Lowry wrote a quartet around The Giver